Causal Embargo: Chrononauts

 Horizon of the Unwritten

-On the Kerr-Nagata station, the past hunts its editors: forcing the chrononauts to choose between sealing time forever or embracing boundless plurality.
+On the Kerr-Nagata station, the past hunts its editors, forcing the chrononauts to choose between sealing time forever or embracing boundless plurality.

 Era & Setting